Pirate, jailbird, hustler, tycoon: “Colonel” Hogg and his railroad

 If you do, you’ll likely see something unexpected.
 Running along its side is an old railroad grade, painstakingly built up out of loose rock.
 And if you get out of your car and follow the track, you’ll find it starts in the middle of nowhere west of the pass, crosses over the summit, and ends in the middle of nowhere on the east side.

-The sawed-off mountaintop the railroad grade traverses as it does this is named after the man who built that track — a slick-talking huckster named “Colonel” Thomas Edgenton Hogg.
+The sawed-off mountaintop the railroad grade traverses as it does this is named after the man who built that track — a charismatic hustler named “Colonel” Thomas Edgenton Hogg (pronounced "hoag").

 The historical record on Hogg starts with the Civil War.
 During the war, Hogg was a Confederate privateer — basically a pirate who operates with the blessing of a government.
 (Although “Colonel” is not typically a Navy rank, it’s the one he adopted, and it remained part of his persona for the rest of his life.)